 Microsoft and Google delay online authentication change

 COVID-19 has put reality on hold for everyone for the time being, and that includes security teams.
-Both Microsoft and have postponed a change that would have forced better application security by shutting down an insecure access protocol called Basic .
+Both and Google have postponed a change that would have forced better application security by shutting down an insecure access protocol called Basic .

 Specified in RFC 2617, Basic Authentication is a method of logging applications into online services using a simple username and password combination sent in an HTTP header.
 You’d use it if you wanted your computer’s productivity software to synchronise with your cloud-based calendar or email service, for example, rather than accessing a web app manually via the browser.